-- 1. The fuse box is located under the seat. - If any fuse is blown, turn off the ignition switch and the switch of the circuit in question.
-Install a new fuse of proper amperage.
+- There is a main fuse case and sub fuse block on this motorcycle.
+The main fuse case is located under the seat.
+The sub fuse block is located under the indicator lights panel. - If any fuse is blown, turn off the main switch and the switch of the circuit in question.
+Install a new fuse of specified amperage.
 Turn on the switches and see if the electrical device operates.

 If the fuse immediately blows again, consult a Yamaha dealer.

-- 1 Main fuse - 4 Ignition
+1 Main fuse